 This doesn’t have to be imaginary.
 Today, I’m going to show you how to create a relaxing bedroom retreat.

 Thank you to Photowall for sponsoring this post and providing the beautiful canvas print above my bed.

 Nightstands and dressers become catchalls.
 Chairs get covered in piles of clean laundry.
-Shoes end up strewn across the floor and sometimes the kid’s toys end up in our rooms, too.
+Shoes end up strewn across the floor and somehow the kid’s toys end up in your room.

 Clear the Clutter

 While my parents were living here, my master bedroom became the dumping ground for pet paraphernalia.
 Then there’s the bins of winter clothes I never put away.
 And I got out of the habit of making my bed.

 My room started to feel cluttered.
 All I saw was a bunch of to-dos.

 Now that my parents have moved back into their home, I’ve started tackling that list beginning with cleaning and decluttering.

 I’m always surprised by what a difference cleaning makes.
 It’s really such a simple way to make your bedroom more relaxing.

 A clean room is also a blank canvas for decorating and styling.